IMMM-SFA/Rastogi-etal_2023_CHD/workflow/README.md

-## TThis directory contains supporting code for analysis presented in Rastogi et al.,2023.
+## This directory contains supporting code for analysis presented in Rastogi et al.,2023.